- The relentless realism prevents you from laughing it off unless you are a sadist.

 - Two stray dogs had been captured and sold to a laboratory which experimented on animals.
 One of these experiments for some reason involved dropping a dog into a pool full of water and timing how long he was able to paddle until he started drowning.
 That's the first shot of the movie!

-- There's a scene where a nice man, going hunting, befriends one of the starving dogs only to accidentally shoot himself in the face.
+- There's a scene where a nice man (named Ephraim in the novel), going hunting, befriends one of the starving dogs only to accidentally shoot himself in the face.
 Quite messily.

 - The creepy music that plays as the man bleeds to death.

 - The film doesn't shy away from gore in the slightest.
-The most infamous scene above aside, the dogs graphically kill and eat lambs — the nightmarishly detailed carcasses visible after — and eat the corpse of a man sent to kill them after the Tod trips him off a death, with a good closeup of the half-eaten corpse afterwards.
+The most infamous scene above aside, the dogs graphically kill and eat lambs — the nightmarishly detailed carcasses visible after — and eat the corpse of a man sent to kill them after the Tod trips him off a death, and (in some versions) with a good closeup of the half-eaten corpse afterwards.

-- Plague Dogs was also subject to Misaimed Marketing, with a cheerful cover of cute dogs◊ featuring the tagline "Escape to A Different World...
+- Plague Dogs was also subject to Misaimed Marketing, with the poster◊ featuring the tagline "Escape to A Different World...
 And Share The Adventure Of A Lifetime".

 - ("A SPECIAL KIND OF MOVIE MAGIC From The Creators Of Watership Down.")